cap-js/docs/about/bad-practices.md

 ### Determinations & Validations <UnderConstruction/>

-- This might be a special thing if you come from a background where these terms were prominently positioned, accompanied by corresponding frameworks
+- This might be a special thing if you come from a background where these terms were prominently positioned, accompanied by corresponding frameworks.
-- Quite likely that is an SAP background, as we didn't find the term "determination" used outside of these SAP circles in that context
+- Quite likely that is an SAP background, as we didn't find the term "determination" used outside of these SAP circles in that context.
 - CAP is actually an offspring of a performance firefighting taskforce project, which identified such frameworks and their overly fragmented and fine-granular element level approach as one of a few root causes for framework-induced performance overheads.
 - Hence CAP intentionally does not offer element-level call-level validation or determination framework, and strongly discourages combining your use of CAP with such.
 - CAP does provide declarative element-level validations though → these are advisable, as we can optimize the implementations behind the scenes, which is just not possible in the imperative call-level frameworks.